pixee/docs/docs/rules/list/codeql_java_stack-trace-exposure.md

 Have you ever seen an error page and thought, "wow, I certainly shouldn't be seeing all these code details?"
 That's this problem.

-Switching to a safe signature that doesn't look anything is easy the changes look something like this:
+Switching to a safe signature that doesn't leak anything is easy and the changes look something like this:

 ```diff
 try {